June 17 2023 is the last day to register to vote in the upcoming Primary Election on Tuesday, June 25 2023.

 Locate Your Polling Place:

-Before Election Day, locate your polling place online or by contacting your local board of elections.
-You may receive a helpful information card in the mail listing your polling place, but you are entitled to vote whether you receive the card or not.
+Election Day - Before Election Day, locate your polling place online or by contacting your local board of elections.
+You may receive a helpful information card in the mail listing your polling place, but if you are registered, you are entitled to vote whether you receive the card or not.

 New York City voters can locate their polling place here, by calling 866-VOTE-NYC, or emailing firstname.lastname@example.org with your complete home address and a request for your poll location.
-All polling locations throughout New York State are open from 6:00 a.m. until 9:00 p.m for the November General Election.
+All polling locations throughout New York State are open from 6:00 a.m. until 9:00 p.m on June 17th.

 You are eligible to vote by Absentee Ballot if: